matthew-j-welte/bit-board/README.md

-# gobook
+# BitBoard
-Web application for some sort of reading achievement/ranking website using go and React
+A place for developers to learn - network - rank up and explore